Analysis Services Developer Documentation

 Analysis Services provides many ways to customize a solution through code, but most developers use the managed APIs or script.

 Managed APIs include AMO and TOM for data definition and administrative tasks, and ADOMD.NET for query support from client code.
-In SQL Server 2016, AMO is updated to use the new Tabular metadata for models created or upgraded to compatibility level 1200.
+In SQL Server 2016, AMO is updated to use the new Tabular metadata for models created or upgraded to compatibility level 1200 and higher.

 Script can often achieve the same results as a program executable, with possibly less work.